 Adequate studies to demonstrate the safety of KENALOG-40 INJECTION use by intraturbinal, subconjunctival, sub-tenons, retrobulbar and intraocular (intravitreal) injections have not been performed.

-Endophthalmitis, eye inflammation, increased intraocular pressure, chorioretinopathy, including crystalline maculopathy and viral retinitis (mainly by cytomegalovirus) and visual disturbances including vision loss have been reported with intravitreal administration.
+Endophthalmitis, eye inflammation, increased intraocular pressure and visual disturbances including vision loss have been reported with intravitreal administration.
 Several instances of blindness have been reported following injection of corticosteroid suspensions into the nasal turbinates and intralesional injection about the head.
-Administration of KENALOG-40 INJECTION (Triamcinolone Acetonide Injectable Suspension) by any of these routes is not recommended.
+Administration of KENALOG-40 INJECTION by any of these routes is not recommended.